Majdi-Aref/restaurant/README.md

 - A PostgreSQL database hosting service.
 - It provides fully managed PostgreSQL databases, which means it takes care of administrative tasks such as installation, upgrades to the latest stable version, and backup handling.
-- I made use of it to host the PostgreSQL database of my "Savour" project.
+- I made use of it to host the PostgreSQL database of my 'Savour' project.

 ## 6. 19. psycopg2